Skip to main content

 2. Deep Copy vs. Shallow Copy

-- Shallow Copy: Copies only references to objects (e.g.,
+• Shallow Copy: Copies only references to objects (e.g., copy.copy() or slicing).

-or slicing). - Deep Copy: Recursively copies objects and nested structures (e.g.,
+• Deep Copy: Recursively copies objects and nested structures (e.g., copy.deepcopy()).

 3. Find Unique Pairs with Target Sum